shinjuno123/ReactTutorial/README.md

         }
     }

-state is in constructor.React said that constructor is necessary to use 'state' so anyway There is 'xIsNext: true,' this code so if you compare this 2 lines
+state is in constructor.
+React said that constructor is necessary to use 'state' so anyway There is 'xIsNext: true,' this code so if you compare these 2 lines

         status = 'Next Player: '+(this.state.xIsNext ?
 'X':'O');